Individualist anarchism: Criticism

 Collectivist and social anarchists dispute the individualist anarchist claim that free competition and markets would yield the libertarian-egalitarian anarchist society that individualist anarchists share with them.
 In their views, "state intervention merely props up a system of class exploitation and gives capitalism a human face".

 The authors of An Anarchist FAQ argue that individualist anarchists did not advocate free competition and markets as normative claims and merely thought those were better means than the ones proposed by anarcho-communists for the development of an anarchist society.
-Individualist anarchists such as Tucker thought interests, profits, rents and usury would disappear, something that both anarcho-capitalists such as Murray Rothbard and social anarchists did not think was true or believe would not happen.
-In a free market, people would be paid in proportion to how much labor they exerted and that exploitation or usury was taking place if they were not.
+Individualist anarchists such as Tucker thought interests, profits, rents and usury would disappear, something that both anarcho-capitalists and social anarchists did not think was true or believe would not happen.
+In a free market, people would be paid in proportion to how much labor they exerted and exploitation or usury was taking place if they were not.
 The theory was that unregulated banking would cause more money to be available and that this would allow proliferation of new businesses which would in turn raise demand for labor.
 This led Tucker to believe that the labor theory of value would be vindicated and equal amounts of labor would receive equal pay.
 Later in his life, Tucker grew skeptical that free competition could remove concentrated capital.